sph-mn/sph-sc-lib/readme.md

 * quicksort: an untested quicksort array sorting algorithm implementation derived from the c implementation by darel rex finley from http://alienryderflex.com/quicksort/

 # license
-the code is implicitly under gpl3, the documentation under cc-by-nc.
+the code is under gpl3, the documentation under cc-by-nc.

 # imht-set

-a data structure for storing a set of integers. can easily deal with millions of values. a benchmark on an "amd phenom 2" with 3ghz wrote and read 100 million entries in 4 seconds. insert/delete/search should all be o(1). space usage is roughly double the size of elements. the maximum set size is defined on creation and does not automatically increase. this implementation sets on maximum read and write speed and a small code size and trades a higher memory usage for it. if lower memory usage is important, there is an option to reduce memory usage for a potential performance loss; otherwise you might want to look for a set implementation based on a red/black tree.
+a data structure for storing a set of integers. can easily deal with millions of values. a benchmark on an "amd phenom 2" with 3ghz wrote and read 100 million entries in 4 seconds. insert/delete/search should all be o(1). space usage is roughly double the size of elements. the maximum number of elements a set can store is defined on creation and does not automatically increase. this implementation sets on maximum read and write speed and a small code size and trades a higher memory usage for it. if lower memory usage is important, there is an option to reduce memory usage with a potential performance loss; otherwise you might want to look for a set implementation based on a red/black tree.

 "imht-set" is an abbreviation for "integer modulo hash table set".